 - 10 teams for each gender...
-1 team from the Host Association + 9 teams according to FISU entry regulations. - Teams placed in one group, playing a round robin and one session of tie-breaker games if required, to establish the top four ranked teams.
+1 team from the Host Association + 9 teams according to FISU entry regulations. - Teams placed in one group, playing a round robin to establish the top four ranked teams.

 Play-off System: Semi-finals with 1 v 4 and 2 v 3; winners play in the final (for the gold and silver medals), losers play in the bronze medal game.